Pragya Sherchan

 Nepal

-What did you do with the JWH grant?
-With the grant, I will be attending the Summer Field School on Mountain Ecosystem and Resource Management in September 2023 in Hungary and I expect that this will help me to develop my career towards contributing to building resilient mountains and people.
+With the support of the JWH grant, Pragya will be attending the Summer Field School on Mountain Ecosystem and Resource Management in Hungary in September 2023.
+She anticipates that this opportunity will further her career trajectory towards building resilient mountain communities and ecosystems.

-What will the leadership development program bring you?
-Definitely, this course will enrich my knowledge of mountain development and connect me with diverse experts and friends of diverse backgrounds who have a common goal in building a resilient mountain ecosystem.
+Pragya envisions that the leadership development program will broaden her understanding of mountain development and facilitate connections with experts and peers from diverse backgrounds who share the common goal of fostering resilient mountain ecosystems.

 Also check out Pragya's blog here.